ossuminc/riddl/doc/src/hugo/content/concepts/processor.md

 ---

 A processor is a component of any [vital definition]({{< relref "vital" >}}).
-A processors performs some transformation of the data flowing in from its [inlet]({{< relref inlet >}}), and produces different data to its [outlet]({{< relref outlet >}}).
+A processor performs some transformation of the data flowing in from its [inlet]({{< relref inlet >}}), and produces different data to its [outlet]({{< relref outlet >}}).